janeyrinn/bookNook/README.md

 7. The login/register page will have:

-        - A form requesting user information and submission button
+        - A form requesting user information (name, username & password) and a submission button

 8. The profile page will have: